atlassian-labs/atlassian-sampling-processor/README.md

 We made these optimisations to dramatically reduce our tail sampling compute cost.

 The commits under `/pkg` are synced from a closed source monorepo.
 Most of the development is done closed source and then synced here.
 That being said, we still accept contributions that we can later sync back to our upstream version.
+Also see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Contributors